TylerDurham/ts-react-multiple-spa/README.md

-# ts-react-multipage-spa
+# ts-react-multiple-spa

 Simple TypeScript project that allows for multiple React SPAs.
 I use this when I need to create one or more React Single-Page Applications.

 ## Steps to Setup

-The easiest way is to use this as a [template when creating a new GitHub repo](https://github.com/TylerDurham/ts-react-multipage-spa/generate).
+The easiest way is to use this as a [template when creating a new GitHub repo](https://github.com/TylerDurham/ts-react-multiple-spa/generate).
 You can also run from the command line:

 ```
     git clone https://github.com/TylerDurham/ts-react-multipage-spa.git